 Many European countries legislate that fresh produce items are labelled with a barcode before they’re scanned at checkout.
 In response, forward-thinking supermarkets offer their customers the option to scan their item and print the barcode themselves at self-checkouts.
 But it’s not always a great experience for the shopper because searching through the selection menu for the right item can be frustrating and time-consuming.

 Item selection is also prone to human error, with shoppers unintentionally selecting the incorrect item or choosing a cheaper item.
 This affects the retailer’s bottom line, adding to a broader shrinkage problem in the industry.

 Retailers are using Tiliter's AI solutions to offer their shoppers a more seamless and convenient user experience.
 The product recognition tech accurately identifies fruit and vegetables, so there’s no need to search through menus onscreen.
 And the correct barcode is presented onscreen for scanning with the retailer’s scan and pay app.

 For grocers wanting a one-touch barcode printing option, Tiliter computer vision speeds up the time it takes the shopper to select the item and print the barcode for their fruit and vegetables.
 It also speeds up the cashier’s check out process at the point-of-sale (POS) because they can also skip the search menus and just scan the barcode printed by the shopper.

-Watch the video below to learn more about Tiliter’s Scales.
+Watch the video below to learn more about Tiliter’s AI Scales + Printer.